boethigp-github/hudini/README.md

 ## Directory Structure

-Here's a typical directory structure for the Hudini project:
+Here's a typical directory structure for the Houdini project:

 ```
-hudini/
+Houdini/
 ├── client/
 ├── docs/
 ├── infrastructure/